tasket/wyng-backup/README.md

 Before starting:

 * Thin-provisioning-tools, lvm2, and python >=3.5.4 must be present on the source system.
+For top performance, at least python 3.6 plus the `python3-zstd` package should be installed before creating an archive.

-* The destination system (if different from source) should also have python, plus a basic Unix command set and Unix-like filesystem.
+* The destination system (if different from source) should also have python, plus a basic Unix command set and filesystem (i.e. a typical Linux or BSD system).

 * Volumes to be backed-up must reside in an LVM thin-provisioned pool.